vic-ma/howtodismantle.github.io/_posts/2024-01-20-Reading-and-writing-Sharepoint-lists-with-Graph-extension.md

   - name: SharePointListWithGraphAPI.pbmx
     url: /assets/2024-01-20/SharePointListWithGraphAPI.pbmx
 ---
-In this article we will learn how to read and write a Sharepoint list in an Office 365 environment.
-Before we start, make sure to understand the [basics of the MS Graph API extension](/MS-Graph-API-Understand-the-basis-and-get-started.html).
+In this article, we will learn how to read and write a Sharepoint list in an Office 365 environment.
+Before we start, make sure you understand the [basics of the MS Graph API extension](/MS-Graph-API-Understand-the-basis-and-get-started.html).

 Peakboard offers native access to Sharepoint lists.
 However, the built-in data source does not support multifactor authentication.
-If you don't need multifactor authentication, and you only want to read data, then you can use the built-in data source.
+If you don't need multifactor authentication, and you only need to read data, then you can use the built-in data source.

 But if you do need multifactor authentication, then this article will teach you how to solve the problems with the MS Graph API.

-We will use a sample list like the one shown in the screenshot.
+We will use a sample list, like the one shown in the screenshot.
 Beside the string columns, there is a numeric column for quantities.
 These are treated a little differently than strings.

 ![image](/assets/2024-01-20/005.png)

-## Get the requirements
+## Get the Sharepoint IDs

 Before we can use the MS Graph API for Sharepoint lists in Peakboard, we first need to get the Sharepoint Site ID and Sharepoint List ID.